 The letter Z is also pronounced with the “th” sound.
 Zapatos (shoes) is pronounced “sa-pa-tos” in Latin American Spanish and “tha-pa-tos” in Castilian.

 There are other more subtle pronunciation variants as well, but the “C” and the “Z” are a dead giveaway.
+The more you learn each language, the more you’ll discover the differences between Castellano and Español.

+Want to learn one other obvious divergence with Castellano vs Español?
+Look in the mirror at yourself (well, not literally…keep reading).
 When addressing a person in Latin American Spanish, “you” can be either tú (informal), usted (formal), or vos (informal), depending on the context and the country.

 Vos is primarily used in Argentina, Paraguay, Uruguay, El Salvador, Guatemala, Honduras, Nicaragua, and Costa Rica.
 It is conjugated differently than tú (e.g., vos sentís vs. tú sientes).
 Spain, on the other hand, does not use it at all.

-In Castilian Spanish, you will mostly hear tú and vosotros /vosotras (second-person plural).
+In Castilian Spanish, you will mostly hear tú and vosotros / vosotras (second-person plural).
 Usted is rarely heard but can occasionally be used to show esteem, honor, or respect in formal settings, like addressing older people or bosses.
-Vosotros/vosotras is not used at all in Latin America.
+Vosotros / vosotras is not used at all in Latin America.

 *DISCLAIMER: This is just ONE way to say some of these words.
 Vocabulary changes across dialects.
 Let us know in the comments how you say it in YOUR dialect!

-Latin American Spanish |
+English | Castilian Spanish | Latin American Spanish |

 Money | Pasta | Plata |